CloudDevOpsVisions/EasyApp/README.md

 # DevOps Visions
-**DevOps Visions** is an open source initiative, that believes in open source education.
+**DevOps Visions** is an open-source initiative that believes in open-source education.
 It aims to help and educate people all over the world to learn DevOps and Cloud.

 It will teach and help people to implement the best practices through different activities targeting a variety of tools, technologies, and platforms.

-DevOps is one of the most emerging topics of software development today as it improves the whole software development process, but unfortunately, there is no clear, detailed and explicit model to teach the best Modern Engineering practices on real world projects, this was the main problem that leads to DevOps Visions community establishment.
+DevOps is one of the most emerging topics of software development today as it improves the whole software development process.
+Still, unfortunately, there is no clear, detailed, and explicit model to teach the best Modern Engineering practices on real-world projects; this was the main problem that leads to DevOps Visions community establishment.

 # DevOps Visions provides several activities
 ![DevOps Visions](https://raw.githubusercontent.com/DevOpsVisions/Docs/master/assets/MICS/DevOpsVisions-Activities.gif)

-**DevOps Visions** provides different services and several guidance like live stream sessions, mentoring people like helping them to improve their career path and development or even finding a job.
-Also, open source project and many others.
-E.g. people can work on the DevOps open source projects and studying group because it a place to show yourself, your skills, commitment and passion to all the communities.
+**DevOps Visions** provides different services and several guides like live stream sessions, mentoring people like helping them to improve their career path and development, or even finding a job.
+Also, open-source projects and many others (e.g., people can work on the DevOps open-source projects and studying group because it a place to show yourself, your skills, commitment, and passion to all the communities.

 # What is EasyApp?
 ![DevOps Visions](https://raw.githubusercontent.com/DevOpsVisions/Docs/master/assets/MICS/what-is-EasyApp.gif)

-**EasyApp** is a very small Web App provided by **DevOps** Visions.
+**EasyApp** is a tiny Web App provided by **DevOps** Visions.
 It developed in HTML, CSS, and JavaScript.
 It has few features and functionality but has and will include many of the DevOps practices and principles implemented in different tools, technologies, and platforms.
 This includes but not limits:
 - Jasmine unit testing
 - ESlint (Static code analysis for JavaScript)